josemasa13/journaling_serverless_app/README.md

 ![Alt text](images/import-collection-3.png?raw=true "Image 3")

-The variables (apiId and authToken are provided in the collection variables already, so there's no need to modify variables)
+The variables (apiId and authToken are provided in the collection variables already, so there's no need to modify those)